 According to my Sicilian relatives, only Sicilians know how to cook baccalà.
 Having lived in Trieste (north Italy), I was very familiar with this fish that is cooked in a variety of ways in this region.
 I particularly like baccalà mantecato, (boiled cod fish and then whipped or beaten with oil and garlic – one of the most representative recipes in Venetian cuisine).
 I tried to introduce my Sicilian relatives to this once, but they were not interested.
 Sicilians are particularly conservative about food that isn’t theirs.

 Baccalà mantecato is not easily found in restaurants (most restaurants in Australia cook Southern Italian food) but I have eaten it at Guy Grossi’s, The Merchant –an osteria in Melbourne with typical food from the north-east of Italy.
-The menu is presented.
 Most of the food is presented as cichetti— bite-sized morsels.

-I do like the food and it brings back many childhood memories, including the Veneto dialect used for the names of the offerings on the menu (very similar to that spoken in Trieste) .
+The food at The Merchant brings back many childhood memories, including the Veneto dialect used for the names of the offerings on the menu (very similar to the Triestino dialect spoken in Trieste) .

 Baccalà mantecato, has the thickness of a creamy, mashed potato.
-The fish is served cold and when I ate it in my youth we always spread it on crostini – thin slices of white bread, lightly fried till crisp in extra virgin olive oil.
-We never ate it as a main course and usually we did the spreading and passed it around to guests while they drank an aperitivo.
-Needless to say, a glass of prosecco or soave is a good accompaniment.
+The fish spread is served cold and in my youth i ate it spread on crostini – thin slices of white bread, lightly fried till crisp in extra virgin olive oil.
+We passed the crostini around to guests while they drank an aperitivo. – usually a vermouth.
+Needless to say, a glass of prosecco or soave is also a good accompaniment.
+In Venice, baccalà mantecato is more likely to be spread on crostini made with cooked polenta that has been lightly toasted ( lightly fried or grilled) .

 There are various recipes for how to make this and not all add milk.
-I was taught that the milk sweetened the taste and helped to preserve the white colour – I have so much accepted wisdom that I need to re-evaluate.
+I was taught that the milk sweetened the taste and helped to preserve the white colour.

 INGREDIENTS baccalà, 800g, pre soaked